PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Scoundrel Mechanics/Scoundrel Mechanics.md

 Here is a list of all the mechanics in Blades in the Dark

 ## Daring action
-Deal with a dangerous obstacle by performing a daring action.
+Deal with a dangerous obstacle by performing a daring [[Action]].
 Say what your character does with one of the actions on your character sheet, along with your goal.
 This is the name for rolling dice in the game.